ClemtoClem/FIRE-GUI/README.md

-GUI is a C graphical user interface library using the SDL2 library.
+GUI in a C graphical user interface library using the SDL2 library.